saipriyameduri/fitness-buddy-ibm-langflow/README.md

 Chat Input → Prompt Template → IBM watsonx.ai → Chat Output
                     ↑
             Message History (Memory)

+## Ethical AI and Responsible Use

+- Fitness Buddy is a supportive wellness tool and does not replace professional medical advice, certified trainers, or licensed dieticians.
+- No personal health data is stored or shared — conversations are session-based only.
+- The system avoids making diagnoses or recommending treatments for medical conditions.
+- Users with health conditions are advised to consult a doctor before following any fitness or nutrition suggestions.

 ## Future Enhancements
 - Add BMI and calorie calculator for personalized fitness tracking.